Proper Step Stool Use

 Every year West Bend handles thousands of workers compensation and liability claims for our customers.
 Year in and year out the most common injuries are related to slips, trips, and falls.
-In fact, 66% of the 50 most costly worker’s compensation claims for childcare services since 2007 were the result of slip, trip, or fall injuries.
+In fact, 66% of the 50 most costly worker’s compensation claims for childcare services were the result of slip, trip, or fall injuries.
 And two of the top five were the result of falling from a table or chair!
-More than $400,000 in costly surgeries and rehabilitations could have been avoided had a $20 step stool been made available.
+More than $400,000 in surgery and rehabilitation costs could have been avoided had a $20 step stool been made available.

 What to Look For